-Risk identification scope

-It is important to consider why a risk assessment needs to be done and what the underlying objectives are.
-There is no point doing an assessment if it has no benefit to the achievement of outcomes or the success of the entity.
+Risk identification scope - There is no point doing an assessment if it has no benefit to the achievement of outcomes or the success of the entity.
 Take time to identify what purpose the risk assessment serves in the reduction of uncertainty and the enhanced delivery of outcomes.
 This may result in a different focus for each activity.
 For example, a new internal process that does not affect client service delivery will only require the risk assessment to take into account risks that are within the organisation.

-It is also important to ensure you understand the scope and boundaries of the risk assessment.
-This includes understanding how much detail is required, and how complex the analysis should be.
+Structured vs informal risk process - It is important that the risk assessor is aware of how structured the risk assessment needs to be.
+It is inefficient to use hours of time to document and undertake an in-depth risk assessment for something very small and simple.
+You should consider how much detail is required, and how complex the analysis should be.
 For example, for a small procurement, an exhaustive risk assessment that takes into account the entirety of the entity environment in minute detail is not efficient nor is it likely to be effective.

-Structured vs informal risk process

-The conduct of a risk identification process can be either a highly structured or informal process.
-It is important that the risk assessor is aware of how structured the risk assessment needs to be.
-It is inefficient to use hours of time to document and undertake an in-depth risk assessment for something very small and simple.
 Risk management is by nature something that is aimed at providing helpful and insightful information that aids in the efficient and effective running of an organisation.